20 Facts about Senior Isolation That Will Stun You

 11. Isolated seniors are more likely to need long-term care.

-The positive angle of these findings, says the report, is that using long-term health care services can in itself connect seniors with much-needed support.
-Particularly for seniors in rural areas, entering a care facility may provide companionship and social contact.
+The positive angle of these findings are that using long-term health care services can in itself connect seniors with much-needed support.
+For seniors living in rural areas, entering a care facility may provide companionship and social contact.

 12. Loss of a spouse is a major risk factor for loneliness and isolation.